 When John K. Samson, frontman of the defunct Canadian darlings The Weakerthans, announced back in August that he would be enlisting his former bandmates as the rhythm section for his second solo effort, Winter Wheat, I was understandably excited.
 So excited, in fact, that I wanted to talk to Samson specifically about this new collection of songs.
-But when I reached out to his publicist, I was informed that Samson only wanted to do the interview if it was conducted via post.
-(To the millennials reading this: the "post" is the thing that companies use to deliver your hoverboards.)
-While this initially seemed like an odd request, it actually made more sense once I got this reply from my editor at Noisey US, Dan Ozzi: "Yes, definitely interview him via postcards or whatever.
+But when I reached out to his publicist, I was informed that Samson only wanted to do the interview if it was conducted through the mail.
+(To the millennials reading this: the "mail" the thing that companies use to deliver your hoverboards.)
+While this initially seemed like an odd request, it actually made more sense once I got this reply from my editor at Noisey, Dan Ozzi: "Yes, definitely interview him via postcards or whatever.
 That is such a Weakerthans way to do it."

 For once, Dan was right.
 Samson is, after all, famously old-fashioned and heartfelt, so a postcard interview made perfect sense.
 And so, in preparation, I started listening to Winter Wheat a lot, hoping to connect with John on some of the themes of the album, which include loneliness, isolation, technology, and his hometown of Winnipeg.
 All subjects I'm kind of an expert on... except Winnipeg, which I learned through my research has been named Slurpee Capital of the World 15 years in a row.
 That said, the first thing you should know about Winter Wheat is that it's the kind of record that's best listened to when you're alone and free of brain-freezing distractions because it demands your full attention.
 Over acoustic guitars, sparse percussion, and lyrical cadences, Samson tells the stories of fictional characters with the economy of Raymond Carver (an author who Samson unsurprisingly mentions during our correspondence).